akasumitlamba/QuickClip-NotepadClipboard/PRIVACY.md

 **Last Updated:** 2024

+## Privacy First

+QuickClip is a privacy-focused clipboard manager.
+We believe in keeping things simple and secure.

-## Our Promise
+## Key Points

-QuickClip is a simple clipboard manager that respects your privacy.
-Here's what you need to know:

-1. **No Data Collection**: We do not collect, store, or share any of your data.
-Everything you save stays on your device.
+1. **Zero Data Collection**
+   - We don't collect any data
+   - We don't store any data
+   - We don't share any data
+   - Everything stays on your device

+2. **Local Storage**
-2. **Local Storage Only**: Your saved text snippets and settings are stored only on your computer.
-We cannot access this data.
+   - All your text snippets are saved only on your computer

-3. **No Tracking**: We don't track your usage or collect any statistics.

-4. **No Restrictions**: QuickClip is free to use by anyone, anywhere.
+   - We cannot access your saved data
+   - Your data never leaves your device

+3. **No Tracking**
+   - No usage statistics
+   - No analytics
+   - No monitoring

+4. **Free & Open**
+   - Free to use
+   - No restrictions
+   - Open source code
-5. **Open Source**: Our code is open source, so you can verify our privacy claims.
+   - Anyone can verify our privacy claims

+## Contact

+Questions?
+Contact us at [your email address or contact method].

 That's it!
 QuickClip is designed to be simple, private, and secure.
-If you have any questions, feel free to contact us.